vedidev/android-store/README.md

     Soomla.initialize("[YOUR CUSTOM GAME SECRET HERE]");
     ```

-    <div class="info-box">This secret is your encryption secret for data saved in the DB.</div>
+    > This secret is your encryption secret for data saved in the DB.

 4. Create your own implementation of `IStoreAssets` in order to describe your game's specific assets.
   - See the brief [example](#example) at the bottom.